EtheaDev/StyledComponents/README.md

 - Use animated icons with TStyledAnimatedButton

 …finally, a component for Dialogs is available, completely customizable, which uses custom images or animations and StyledButtons within it, to be 100% consistent with the rest of the application.

+Notice: by default the cursor for all Styled Buttons is crHandPoint.

 ## List of available Components:
 | Component | Description |